 • Lacks CRM integrations on the base plan

-As a vanity number provider, GoTo Connect lets you create a custom company number to increase brand recognition.
-Otherwise, if you need an international number to establish a local presence in other regions, RingCentral is a better option, offering local dialing in over 99 countries.
+I also found its call management tools, like the visual dial plan editor and smart routing, easy to configure even without advanced technical experience.
+As a vanity number provider, GoTo Connect also lets you create a custom company number to increase brand recognition.
+However, if you need an international number to establish a local presence in other regions, RingCentral is a better option, offering local dialing in over 99 countries.

 • Dial Plan Editor: Customize your call flows visually in a drag-and-drop interface with color-coded nodes and connectors.